Jordan-Pierce/CoralNet-Toolbox/Tools/Patch_Extractor/README.md

 - Use the `Converting_CSV` script to convert the output .txt file into a format that can be uploaded to CoralNet.

 **This tool was developed by Dr. Yuri Rzhanov of the Center for Coastal and Ocean Mapping/Joint Hydrographic Center.**

+### Converting

+This notebook can be used to convert and merge the .txt files output from the Patch Exaction Tool.
+The .txt files have an xy value that represents the top-left corner (i.e., origin) of the patch extracted, though for CoralNet, these need to be the center.
+The notebook expects all .txt files to placed in the folder `TXT_Files`, and the `patch_size` variable to be set the size the patch was when extracted.

+Alternatively, you can use this script in Google Colab, which you can find here.